| Feb 4, 2006, 04:35 PM | |

 |

-Feb 4, 2006, 05:52 PM | |
+| Feb 4, 2006, 06:52 PM | |

+The era of ripping is over, the era of extraction has begun.
 I can now retire from sprite ripping and work on my toenail art.

-![]() nonne amicus certus in re incerta cernitur? /)_/)
+__________________ nonne amicus certus in re incerta cernitur? /)_/) (^.^) ((")(") |

-Feb 4, 2006, 06:25 PM | |
+| Feb 4, 2006, 07:25 PM | |

+Anyone want to suggest the best system for putting sprites on a sprite sheet?
 Ways I can think of: 1) find the max width and height of any frame of a set of anims (e.g. the "jazz" set, the "bilsy" set, the "weapons" set..) and make a grid of cells that size. or 2) place a sprite in the top left, gap of like a pixel, next sprite, repeat, until the width is filled, then start on next line down far enough that it won't touch the above sprites (i.e. a crude closest packed system..)
 Other questions: How much padding between sprites?
 Should the sprites be centered in the imaginary cells, or aligned to top-left or whatever corner?
 Should there be bounding boxes drawn around them?
 What color background?
 How wide should the sprite sheet be?
 A constant, or around the width to make the entire sheet close to a square?
 Should I also export a txt file giving the coordinates of each sprite?
 What format would be useful to fangame programmers?
 Last night I ripped close to all of the sprites I had (only the anims in the shareware version, I don't have access to the full version at school (I'll get my brother to send it to me from home though)).. (like 3500+) and it took around 20 seconds.. certainly makes the by hand ripping look slow.. ;p |

-Feb 4, 2006, 07:03 PM | |
+| Feb 4, 2006, 08:03 PM | |

+I could probably also string all the frames of a set together into an animated gif.. the format doesn't look too hard, especially since we did the LZW algorithm in school a while back, so...
 But then again each set has a number of sequences.. maybe if I get around to finishing the rest of the J2A file I'll find where the beginnings/ends of these sequences are...
 Oh well..
 I'm getting ahead of myself again. |

-Feb 4, 2006, 08:28 PM | ||
+| Feb 4, 2006, 09:28 PM | ||

 Quote:

-Feb 6, 2006, 01:09 AM | |
+| Feb 6, 2006, 08:34 PM | |

 |